-The results of table 4.8 above indicate a statistically significant and positive relationship between strategic leadership practices and academic performance outcomes.
+The results of table 10above indicate a statistically significant and positive relationship between strategic leadership practices and academic performance outcomes.
 This confirms the hypothesis that effective instructional leadership is associated with improved student performance.

-DISCUSION, CONCLUSION AND RECOMMENDATIONS
+5. DISCUSION, CONCLUSION AND RECOMMENDATIONS

 5.1 Discussions of Major Findings